-Are servicing advance receivables against commercial real estate eligible collateral?
+Are servicing advance receivables relating to commercial real estate eligible collateral?
 No.

-What does "all or substantially all" mean in the context of determining whether the credit exposures underlying an ABS meet the U.S.-domiciled obligors criteria?
+What does "all or substantially all" mean in the context

+of determining whether the credit exposures underlying an ABS are originated by U.S.-organized entities or institutions or U.S. branches or agencies of foreign banks and are made to U.S.-domiciled obligors or with respect to real property located in the United States or one of its territories?